OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-12.md

 ## Romans 12:18

-If it is possible, as far as it depends on you, live at peace with everyone.
+As much as it is within your power, strive to live at peace with everyone.

 ## Romans 12:19